math0ne/keyboard-gherkin/readme.md

 You can see my layout here: http://www.keyboard-layout-editor.com/#/gists/5dec436256c0d150b6f5e854bc4c8429

-I did this process in ubuntu bash for windows which seems to work great but will also work in cygwin or any linux distro.
+I ran these commands in ubuntu bash for windows which seems to work great but will also work in cygwin or any linux distro.

 * How to flash: